What is lens flare in your iPhone photos?

 Examples of lens flare added with Lens Distortions

-Lens flare can ruin your photo, but it sometimes adds extra atmosphere and drama.
+Lens flare can ruin your photo, but it sometimes adds extra atmosphere and drama to your composition.
 By taking this into account while shooting, you can prevent them but also create them.
 With the app Lens Distortions you can add lens flares made with cameras to your iPhone photos, so that it looks like they were made with an SLR camera.